ryancanton/be_mod2_intermission_work/b2_intermission_work.md

 ### PG Exercises

 1. How can you limit which columns you select from a table?
+Specify which columns you want returned after keyword SELECT
 1. How can you limit which rows you select from a table?
+After WHERE, make a conditional statement that limits which rows are returned.
 1. How can you give a selected column a different name in your output?
+Use the AS keyword.
+Ex: cd.faculty.name AS 'Faculty Member'
 1. How can you sort your output from a SQL statement?
+Use the ORDER BY keywords; you can choose which row you want to organize by, in increasing or descending order.
 1. What is joining?
 When do you need to join?
+Joining is combining two or more tables that have an identical column.
+It can be used to view how data relates across tables.
 1. What is an aggregate function?
+An aggregate function combines data from a table to create values
 1. List three aggregate functions and what they do.
+COUNT-counts number of columns SUM-adds values of specified columns
+AVG-averages values of specified column
 1. What does the `group` statement do?
+The `group` keyword can be used to separate aggregate functions by a specified column
 1. How does the `group` statement relate to aggregates?
+See above.

 ## Rails Tutorial: Task Manager

 **Copy and Paste the link to your Task Manager repo here:**
-**Copy and Paste the link to your Static Challenge here:**
+**Copy and Paste the link to your Static Challenge here:** https://github.com/ryancanton/static_challenges

 1. Define CRUD.
 1. Define MVC.